Capital Gains Tax on Real Estate in India: LTCG Rate, Exemptions & Calculation Guide

 These are state-level taxes paid at the time of property registration:

-• Stamp duty ranges from 3-10% of property value depending on the state
+- Stamp duty typically ranges from 4% to 8% of property value depending on the state (Tamil Nadu charges up to 11%)

-• Registration fees are typically 1% of property value
+- Registration fees are usually around 1% of property value

-3. Removal of indexation benefits for long-term capital assets transferred on or after July 23, 2024
+- Indexation benefit removed for assets transferred on or after 23 July 2024

 Common Mistakes to Avoid